Seneca-BSA/bsa/docs/sea700/lab5.md

 1. For the robot arm on the JetAuto to work, we need to start the servo controller service:

-        roslaunch hiwonder_serve_controllers start.launch
+        roslaunch hiwonder_servo_controllers start.launch

-1. Next, start start MoveIt on the JetAuto.
-This, we won't be using Gazebo simulation:
+1. Next, start MoveIt on the JetAuto.
+This time, we won't be using Gazebo simulation:

-        roslaunch jetauto_moveit_config demo.launch false_execution:=false
+        roslaunch jetauto_moveit_config demo.launch fake_execution:=false

 1. You can now move the robot arm using MoveIt interface as well as the script in your package.